![]() |

 ACCORD (LST 8).
 The ASCO will advise the S Division of the customers who have been waiting

-advice, S Divisions will offer a KIRK to these customers in lieu of the LST 4, if required
+advice, S Divisions will offer a KIRK to these customers in lieu of the LST No. 4, if required

 on a direct exchange line or direct PBX extension.
 If the offer is accepted by customer,